masterots/osx_setup/README.md

 - scripts/applications.sh = Installs OSX, GUI-based, applications.
 - scripts/extensions.sh = Installs application extensions.
 - scripts/defaults.sh = Applies system and application defaults.
-- scripts/preferences.sh = Applies software preferences.
-- scripts/setup.sh = Sets up and launches (if necessary) installed software.
+- scripts/setup.sh = Configures and launches (if necessary) installed software.

 All Bash functions, used by the scripts defined above, can be found in the functions folder.